oceanprotocol/docs/content/concepts/testnets.md

 ### Ocean Components Connected to Nile

-There are several Ocean Protocol software components that are live, connected to the Nile testnet, and operated by BigchainDB GmbH:
+There are several Ocean Protocol software components that are live, connected to the Nile Testnet, and operated by BigchainDB GmbH:

 - Secret Store at [https://secret-store.dev-ocean.com](https://secret-store.dev-ocean.com)
 - Aquarius at [https://nginx-aquarius.dev-ocean.com](https://nginx-aquarius.dev-ocean.com)